adzcai/rlbook/book/2_mdps/mdps.md

 An interactive environment satisfies the **Markov property** if the probability of transitioning to a new state only depends on the current state and action:

 $$\P(s_{h+1} \mid s_0, a_0, \dots, s_h, a_h) = P(s_{h+1} \mid s_h, a_h)$$

 where $P : \S \times \A \to \Delta(\S)$ describes the state transitions.
-(We'll elaborate on this notation later in the chapter.)
+(We’ll elaborate on this notation later in the chapter.)
 :::

-We'll see that this simple assumption leads to a rich set of problems and algorithms.
+We’ll see that this simple assumption leads to a rich set of problems and algorithms.
 Environments with the Markov property are called **Markov decision processes** (MDPs) and will be the focus of this chapter.